1933–34 Aston Villa F.C. season

-Aston Villa played the 1933–34 English football season in the Football League First Division.
+The 1933–34 English football season was Aston Villa's 42nd season in The Football League, Villa playing in the First Division.
 Billy Smith remained trophy-less going into his eighth season.
 Jimmy McMullan was appointed as manager when Billy Smith retired in May 1934.

 On 30 December 1933, Villa drew 1–1 away Leicester City, Dai Astley equalizing in the final seconds of the game.

 Both Second City derby matches were drawn.
-0-0 away, 1-1 at home.
+0–0 away, 1–1 at home.

 Tommy Gardner was the sole debutant this season.